-There are – however – a few easy to spot weeds that are good to grab early – as they are invasive to the mojave desert and can choke out our native species, as well as become a fire danger in the hotter summer months.
+There are a few easy to spot weeds that are good to grab early as they are invasive to the Mojave desert and can choke out our native species, as well as become a fire danger in the hotter summer months.

 London Rocket and Sahara Mustard are both easy to spot invasive weeds – they have big leafy bases with seeds pods that jut out at a 45 degree angle – and they aren’t particularly attractive even when they do flower.
 When pulling these, especially if they are larger and established, be sure to grab near the base and give it a gentle shake to pull the roots right out of the ground.

-Red Brome and Mediterranean Grass are also an eyesore – in this amateur landscaper’s opinion – and not only pose as a threat to native flowers while they are green – they quickly go to seed and dry during the summer months and can ignite and spread wildfire quicker, as Yucca Valley saw in last year’s Elk fire which was accelerated by the burning of non-native grass.
+Red Brome and Mediterranean Grass not only pose a threat to native flowers while they are green, they quickly go to seed and dry during the summer months and can ignite and spread wildfire quicker.
+Yucca Valley saw this in 2022 with the Elk Fire which was accelerated by the burning of non-native grass.

 Photo Credit: Wikipedia